• Home

 Calculating the MQL to SQL Conversion Rate is easy.
 Just follow these simple instructions:

 Identify the number of MQLs and SQLs generated during a particular period.
-For example, if 100 leads were generated in a month-long sales campaign, 40 of which successfully converted into sales, then your MQL to SQL rate is 40/100 = 0.4 or 40%.
+For example, if 100 leads were generated in a month-long sales campaign, 40 of which were successfully converted into sales, then your MQL to SQL rate is 40/100 = 0.4 or 40%.
 This means that on average, 4 leads out of 10 leads become sales.

 Calculate the number of leads generated during the same period.
 For example, if 100 leads were generated in a month-long sales campaign, then your lead generation figure would be 100.